Human rights in Singapore: Newspaper and Printing Presses Act (1974)

-The Act requires the chief editor or the proprietor of the newspaper to obtain a permit from the Minister in order to print or publish a newspaper in Singapore.
+The Act requires the chief editor or the proprietor of a newspaper to obtain a permit from the relevant Minister in order to print or publish a newspaper in Singapore.
 Section 10 of the Act gives the Minister the power to appoint the management shareholders of all newspaper companies and to control any transfers of such management shares.
-It also gives the management shareholders, and by proxy the government, a minimum 66% majority in any votes regarding staffing decisions.
+It also gives the management shareholders a minimum 66% majority in any votes regarding staffing decisions.